apoorvaanand1998/chaoss-microtasks/Microtask1/readme.md

 ### Method 2
 Perceval can also be set up by installing perceval using pip in the virtual environment of our project.
-- Activate the virtual environment
+- Activate the virtual environment (`source path/to/venv/bin/activate`)
 - `$ pip3 install perceval`

 Running perceval through python